APCO (company)

-APCO Worldwide is an independent global public affairs and strategic communications consultancy.
-With 680 employees in 35 worldwide locations, it is also the fifth largest independently owned PR firm in the United States.
-Headquartered in Washington, D.C., APCO was founded in 1984 by Margery Kraus, who is now the firm's Executive Chairman.
+APCO is a public affairs and strategic communications consultancy headquartered in Washington, D.C.
+It was founded in 1984 by Margery Kraus, who is now the firm's Executive Chairman.
+As of 2024, the firm operates in 35 locations with approximately 1,200 employees.
+It is among the largest independently owned PR firms in the United States.

-APCO focuses on handling sensitive political and crisis management issues.
-Many APCO executives are former government officials, politicians, and ambassadors.
-APCO's clientele consists of multi-national corporations, governments, politicians, associations, and nonprofit organizations.
+The firm's work includes political consulting and crisis communications.
+Its staff includes former government officials and diplomats.
+Clients have included multinational corporations, governmental agencies, and nonprofit organizations.

 History

 Margery Kraus founded APCO Associates in 1984 as a subsidiary to Arnold & Porter, one of Washington's largest law firms, and from where APCO's name is derived.
 Grey Global Group, a New York–based global advertising and marketing agency, purchased majority ownership of APCO in 1991 from Arnold & Porter.
 On September 28, 2004, APCO announced its independent buyout from Grey Global and has thus become one of the largest privately owned public relations firms in the world.
-The firm has been described by Public Relations media outlet Everything-PR as "one of the world's most powerful PR firms."

 In 2016, Kraus stepped down from her role as CEO, for the role to be filled by Brad Staples, who is a member of the London office.
-When speaking to PR Week, Staples indicated that APCO was looking to create a 'global account leadership initiative', whereby global accounts were being run by senior members of the team based in Europe, rather than the United States.
+When speaking to PR Week, Staples announced a company-wide effort to centralize global account leadership, shifting some manage roles to Europe, rather than the United States.

 In February 2020, APCO Worldwide announced an agreement to a partnership with Erie Street, a Chicago-based advisory firm.
 APCO declined to disclose financial terms but has confirmed that the partnership will not affect ownership or staffing at either firm.

+In 2023, APCO Worldwide acquired Gagen MacDonald, a Chicago-based employee engagement firm Camarco, a London-based financial communications consultancy, and NGC International Advisory, a Dubai based public policy and government affairs consultancy led by Mohamed Bahaa.

-Notable work
+Notable clients

+Merck

 APCO handled the crisis for Merck & Co's withdrawal of Vioxx from the market.
 Kazakhstan's president, Nursultan Nazarbayev hired APCO to extricate himself from a four-year-long dispute with his former son-in-law Rakhat Aliyev.

+Worldcom

 WorldCom hired APCO Worldwide to handle its political PR surrounding the media frenzy regarding its disclosure that £2.4bn in expenses had been falsely reported in its financial results in 2002.

+Gujarat

 APCO also promoted and rebranded the Gujarat Global Investors' Summit in India, the showpiece investment meeting of the then chief minister and current prime minister, Narendra Modi as "Vibrant Gujarat".

+State Department

-APCO Worldwide is the lead management agency for the American Pavilion at the Astana Expo 2017.
-The USA Pavilion received nearly a half million visitors.
-The US Kazakhstan Business Association recognized Margery Kraus for taking on the pavilion management for Astana EXPO 2017.
+APCO Worldwide was the lead management agency for the American Pavilion at the Astana Expo 2017.

-Awards

-APCO's Maggie Brown received the CleanTech Alliance Chairman’s Award in 2017.